akshatdotcom/Projects/README.md

 # MiscProjects
-My miscellaneous projects in various languages.
+All of my previous projects and programming files for various hackathons, challenges, and competitions.